blackducksoftware/ose-scanner/README.md

 Follow these instructions and install Golang on your system.
 The minimum supported Golang version is 1.6.
 * https://golang.org/doc/install

+The build process assumes you have Docker installed.
+For Linux, install Docker using your local package manager.
+If you're using a Mac, then you'll want to follow the [Docker for Mac](https://docs.docker.com/engine/installation/mac/) instructions.

 Pick a workspace dir for this project.
 For example ~/work Set the GOPATH, then make other directories within it